 If you refrain from discussing these polar points of view, you will grow apart.
 Ignoring these issues will create a divide that will erode the relationship over time.
 The gap will increase the more polarized the ideologies become.

-There is a process for approaching resolving opposing points of view with someone who has succumbed to the programming of extremist ideologies and religious beliefs.
+There is a process for resolving opposing viewpoints with someone who has succumbed to the programming of extremist ideologies and religious beliefs.
 We call it the unconventional approach to saving a believer.
 It takes a considerable investment of time, but you can do it.

 For example, if you lived in Germany in the 1930s, and your friend supported the National Socialist German Workers’ Party or Nazi Party, the gap in your relationship would grow over time.
 The more radical the Nazi party became, the wider the gap in your relationship.